Jonah-Schwartz521/parathyroid-imaging-evaluation/README.md

 ### Stacked Bar Chart - Success Rate
 ![Alt text](Visualizations/Stacked_Bar_Chart_-_Succecss_Rate.png)
-This chart connects the type of scan used with whether the patient had a successful surgery.
-It helped us see which scans might lead to better surgical outcomes.
+This chart shows the relationship between scan type and surgical success, defined as concordant imaging followed by a cure.
+It highlights which modalities may contribute to better outcomes.

 ---